 - Love Hurts

 - Mood Whiplash: If you watch the filmed stage show, the scenes of the somber "Say a Prayer" and the exuberant and silly "Crazy Little Huey" might cause this.
-It works better while watching it person as that where the Intermission break is.
+It works better while watching in person, as that is where the Intermission is.